thrkll/ruv-dl/README.md

 #### Basic download

-Find the link to whatever it is you want to waste your time on.
-Succeeding the input argument `-i` , paste in the URL.
-By default, the media file will download under the name RÚV defines it in best given quality.
+Find the link to whatever it is you want to waste your time on and paste the URL after the input argument `-i`.
+By default, the media file will download under the name RÚV defines it in best available resolution.

 `$ python ruv-dl.py -i https://ruv.is/sjonvarp/spila/sample/30726/950qj1`